alysonsz/Encoder-and-Decoder/README.md

 # Encoder-and-Decoder
-Project during college using JavaScript language in the functional programming -> made on April 01, 2022
+Project during college using JavaScript language, HTML and CSS in the functional programming -> made on April 01, 2022